-The measles virus is contained in the millions of tiny droplets that come out of the nose and mouth when an infected person coughs or sneezes.
+The measles virus is contained in tiny droplets that come out of the nose and mouth when an infected person coughs or sneezes.

-People with measles are infectious from when the symptoms develop until about four days after the rash first appears.
+People with measles are infectious from when the symptoms develop until about 4 days after the rash first appears.

-- staying off school or work for at least four days from when the rash first appears
+stay off school or work for at least 4 days from when the rash first appears